rahil003/website/docs/faq/security.md

 ### Why does SSL use certificates ?

-1. SSL encrypts data - but encrypting data to an untrusted server doesn't improve much security.
+1.SSL encrypts data - but encrypting data to an untrusted server doesn't improve much security.
 You need to know who is on the other side of the socket! (e.g. think about a man-in-the-middle attack between you and your bank).
-2. SSL use X.509 certificates for the purpose of binding a public key with an entity (in this case the web server).
+2.SSL use X.509 certificates for the purpose of binding a public key with an entity (in this case the web server).
 The server gets its certificate from a certificate authority (CA) who certify that the key belongs to its owner.
 Finally you must **trust** that CA to do its job properly.

 ### Are SSL client certificates supported ?